awsdocs/aws-greengrass-developer-guide/doc_source/stream-export-configurations.md

 To create a stream that exports to Kinesis Data Streams, your Lambda functions [create a stream](work-with-streams.md#streammanagerclient-create-message-stream) with an export definition that includes one or more `KinesisConfig` objects\.
 This object defines export settings, such as the target data stream, batch size, batch interval, and priority\.

 When your Lambda functions receive data from devices, they [append messages](work-with-streams.md#streammanagerclient-append-message) that contain a blob of data to the target stream\.
 Then, stream manager exports the data based on the batch settings and priority defined in the stream's export configurations\.

+Stream manager generates a unique, random UUID as a partition key for each record uploaded to Amazon Kinesis\.